 • Enzyme-linked immunosorbent assay (ELISA).
 It is considered a highly informative method that detects all types of chlamydia.

-3. Serologic tests (of secondary importance).
+3. Serological tests (of secondary importance).

 Differential diagnosis